verrazzano/docs/content/en/docs/observability/tracing/application-tracing.md

 Distributed tracing is a method of tracking application behavior as it propagates through distributed systems.
 You can track application requests as they flow from front end devices to back end services and databases.

 Distributed tracing is useful for tracking and observability in general.
-Also, it can help you identify the exact line of occurrence of a error in a complex architecture.
+It can also help you identify the exact line of occurrence of a error in a complex architecture.
 You can use distributed tracing to troubleshoot requests that exhibit high latency or errors.